 The first layer is a homemade crust.
 Of course, you can substitute a store-bought one, the best quality you can afford.

-Steps to make this tart
+How to make a pecan tart

-- Easy filling: it comes together in minutes so prepare it while the crust is blind baking.
+- Easy filling: it comes together in minutes, so prepare it while the crust is blind baking.

 Assembling the pie